 It’s never too early to start saving for retirement.
 In fact, you should really start putting money away when you earn your first paycheck.
 For too many, this isn’t the case.

 A series of surveys have suggested that Americans aren’t being diligent about their retirement plans, or aren’t saving for retirement at all.
-If the goal is to maintain the same standard of living post-retirement, you’ll likely need 70 percent of your income, or more.
+If the goal is to maintain the same standard of living post-retirement, you’ll likely need 70 percent of your income or more.
 Americans, however, aren’t coming close.
+There is so much to think about for when you retire, it is important to figure out whether you’d feel comfortable moving into a retirement home or getting home care using things like a PACE provider in San Marcos, San Diego.
+Whatever you decide the ultimate goal is to have a good quality of life after you’ve stopped working, which will support you for the rest of your life.

 Results from a GoBankingRates survey published in 2016 found that one in three Americans had $0 saved toward retirement.
 That’s right, not one cent.